 - If we cannot determine you are following your academic plan, we may request additional information from you.

-If you were on probation for fall 2015, but did not enroll in classes:
+If you were on probation for winter 2016, but did not enroll in classes:

 You do not need to re-appeal.
 We will review your academic plan.